alvinyap510/Project-WDS-React-To-Do-List/README.md

 [Web-Dev-Simplified: Learn React With This One Project ](https://www.youtube.com/watch?v=Rh3tobg7hEo&t=21s)

+## Introduction

+A micro project that utilizes Vite as build tool to create a React To-Do-List app, and store the input in storage (LocalStorage, SessionStorage, Cookies, IndexedDB).

 ## How to run

 Git clone the repo and run the following commands: